Nevada vacation rental tax guide

 What charges are taxable?

-Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental marketplaces such as Airbnb and Vrbo collect Nevada short-term rental taxes for you when the listing is booked.
-If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.
-Check with your marketplace for the latest information on which taxes they’re collecting on your behalf.
+In Nevada, some vacation rental marketplaces such as Airbnb and Vrbo collect lodging taxes for you when the listing is booked.
+If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to tax authorities.

 There are situations in which you aren’t required to collect lodging taxes in Nevada.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
-Check with your local tax authority for other exemptions that apply to your rental.
+For example, a guest who rents for a long term rather than a short term is exempt from lodging taxes.
+Check with your local tax authority for other exemptions that apply to your STR.

-After you’ve collected taxes from your guests, it’s time to file your tax returns with the local tax jurisdictions.
-In order to file, you’ll need to enter information on how much you charged for your rentals and pay the tax due.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with local tax jurisdictions.
+You’ll need to enter information on how much you charged for your rentals and pay the tax due.

 When do I need to file my returns?